Double Glazing, All You Need to Know

 Double glazing offers a range of benefits to a property:

 Reduces heat loss and drafts; this is the biggest benefit that double glazing offers.
-It prevents as much heat leaving a property and it limits the amount of draft that can enter.
+It prevents as much heat from leaving a property and limits the amount of draft that can enter.

-Increases security; the simple presence of two panes of glass set in the same frame provide an extra layer of security to a property.
+Increases security; the simple presence of two panes of glass set in the same frame provides an extra layer of security to a property.

 How Does Double Glazing Reduce Heat Loss?